orar/questrar/ReadMe.md

 }
 ```
 Now you can use the `Request` component in any of your component anywhere, anyhow.
-`Request` doesnt wrap your underlying component with any dom element.
-It either replaces or return as same.

 A `Request` component requires an id which would be used to track a request.
 A request id should be a bit unique to a particular subject context.
 For instance, if you have a user account